6 Reasons Why Your Resume Isn't Getting A Response

 3. It's Fluffy

-Your career summary and work history is full of fluff and filler words that could apply to every job seeker on the market.
+Your career summary and work history are full of fluff and filler words that could apply to every job seeker on the market.
 Here's an example of what we mean:

 Dynamic, results-focused IT specialist with broad-based expertise in project oversight, systems implementation, process improvements, and integrating cutting-edge technology that exceeds expectations.
 Proven ability to quickly analyze key business drivers and work directly with internal/external staff, leveraging a team-centered effort that increases profitability.